 During this time the children will need to see their parents regularly in supervised contact centres and the concurrent carers will need to support the birth family’s efforts to regain the care for their child.

-If the courts decide that the birth parents have shown they can be reliable, able and loving parents, the babies will be returned to their care.
+If the courts decide that the birth parents have shown they can be reliable and loving parents, the babies will be returned to their care.
+Occasionally another member of the birth family who was previously unknown to the agency will come forward at a late stage and can offer a permanent home for the child.
+You would then need to work, together with the local authority, to manage this in the most sensitive way for the child.
+It can be a very distressing time for the concurrent carers, even though it is judged to be the right decision by the court.
 The concurrent carers will have the satisfaction of knowing that they have given these children the best possible start in life by providing care and security from the earliest time, and will help them settle back into their birth family.

-However, if the courts decide that the child’s parents cannot provide the security and care they need, and there are no alternative carers in the birth family, the child will remain with their concurrent carer/s and be adopted by them.
+However, if the courts decide that the child’s parents cannot provide the security and care that a vulnerable baby needs, and there are no alternative carers in the birth family, the child will remain with their concurrent carer/s and be adopted by them.

 What are the benefits of Concurrent Planning?